- New Boxcryptor for macOS Beta

 Upload an encrypted file to iCloud via Boxcryptor for iOS.

 Apple will then create a Boxcryptor folder in their cloud.
-Note: This process can take up to 48 hours.

 Open Boxcryptor on your desktop and access the iCloud location on macOS or iCloud Drive → Boxcryptor on Windows.
 You will find the encrypted file from your iPhone or iPad there.